-While our main purpose is to provide therapeutic services to individuals, couples and families, we also see value in being involved in the community.
-We participate where possible in projects and events with local people, organisations and colleagues to explore wider issues around mental health and well-being.
+While our primary function is to improve the mental health of our clients, we also see value in outreach work in the community.
+By participating in projects and events with local people and organisations, we aim to build relationships which raise awareness of mental health and explore topics around mental health and well-being.

-We participated in a creative project with Edinburgh College of Art to identify healing spaces or non-clinical settings which provide relaxed but highly constructed space in which therapy takes place.
-With approximately one in four of us living with a mental health problem, the aim of the project was to trigger ideas such as removing stigma from private mental health care, making counselling and therapy more accessible, and to refresh the idea of what therapy is.
+We participated in a creative project with Edinburgh College of Art to identify healing spaces which provide relaxed but highly constructed space in which therapy takes place.
+With approximately one in four of us living with a mental health problem, the aim of the project was to trigger ideas such as removing stigma from private mental health care, making counselling and therapy more accessible, and to explore the idea of what therapy is.

-To coincide with the exhibition, Time is all Around, Edinburgh Printmakers and EH1 Therapies teamed up to host an afternoon of open, frank and respectful conversation reflecting on the nature of our own transience.
+To coincide with the exhibition, Time is all Around, we teamed up with Edinburgh Printmakers to host an afternoon of open, frank and respectful conversation reflecting on the nature of our own transience.
 People were invited to come together to talk and recognise their feelings about death and dying.